 Versona is an exclusive women's boutique offering unique apparel and accessories at exceptional prices.
 Versona is located in better centers and targets a more affluent customer than our other two concepts.
 Versona stores are generally 6,000 to 7,000 square feet.
-Versona launched its e-commerce website this spring, shopversona.com.
+Versona launched its e-commerce website in 2015, www.shopversona.com.